 A measuring tape is necessary to decide the location of the plastic hooks on the wall.

 If you want to make sure the wall is free from dust, use some soft pieces of cloth and vinegar.

 Now that we have all the things we need, we’ll do our version of the skateboard hanger DIY by following these steps.

 Step 1: Measuring

-First, measure your desired height of the plastic hook from the floor.
+First, measure the desired height of the plastic hook from the floor.
 Note that this point will align with the upper trucks of the skateboard when hung vertically.